KirinDave/voter-registration-analysis-tools/README.md

 *rename_files_pa.sh* - replaces spaces in the data file names with underbars for easier processing

-*getsubsets_pa.php* - generates a set of "standard" data subsets, each containing one line per vote and selected fields from the raw data
+*getsubsets_pa.php* - generates a set of "standard" data subsets, each containing one line per vote and selected fields from the raw Pennsylvania SURE data.

 **The current set of files that operate on a single data set are:**